Tour Veluwezoom Landal Coldenhove, Velp, Loenen

 ?

-It is a fairly large and high-lying heath with quite a lot of relief and fairly large differences in height.
-Signaal Imbosch, the highest point of the Veluwe (110 metres), is located near the Rozendaal sands.
+It is a fairly large and high-lying heathland with quite a lot of relief and fairly large height differences.
+Near the Rozendaal sand lies the Signal Imbosch, the highest point of the Veluwe (110 meters).
 These make the area very attractive for recreation.
-All in all, the area measures 542 ha.
-To the east and north it is so closely connected to the Veluwezoom National Park that it forms a landscape with the Rheder- and Worthrhederheide, the central heathland in this national park.
+All in all, the area measures 542 hectares.
+To the east and north, it is so closely connected to the Veluwezoom National Park that, from a landscape perspective, it forms one whole with the Rheder- and Worthrhederheide, the central heathland area in this national park.
 To the west it connects to the Rozendaalse Bos.

-The Rozendaalse Zand is located in the southwest.
-This medium-sized sand drift has been/will be stripped of approximately 17 hectares of forest from 2009 to allow the sand to actively drift again.
+In the southwest lies the Rozendaalse Zand.
+This medium-sized sand drift has/will be cleared of approximately 17 hectares of forest since 2009 to allow the sand to actively drift again.

 Another name for the area is the Velperhei.
-It used to be managed by the'heirs of the village of Velp\\\', an old marke organization that still exists and has rights and some influence on decisions regarding the management of the area.
-On February 5, 1920, the area was handed over to the municipality of Rheden under strict conditions by the'heirs of the village of Velp\\\'.
-In memory of this, there is still a memorial on the Pinkenbergseweg in Rozendaal in the form of a stone bench, exactly at the location where a real toboggan run was built at the time.
+In the past it was managed by the'heirs of the village of Velp\\\', an old marke organization that still exists and exercises rights and some influence in decisions regarding the management of the area.
+On February 5, 1920, the area was transferred to the municipality of Rheden under strict conditions by the inheritors of the village of Velp.
+In memory of this, there is a memorial in the form of a stone bench on the Pinkenbergseweg in Rozendaal, exactly at the spot where a real toboggan run was built at the time.

-Since 1949, the Rozendaal field has been a prominent point, with a fire tower that was used by the fire brigade (the'Veluwse Bosbrandweer Comité\\\') until around 1978 to detect forest and heath fires.
-It was restored in 1989 on the initiative of a foundation set up especially for this purpose.
+Since 1949, there has been a fire tower on the Rozendaal field as a striking point, which was used by the fire brigade (the 'Veluwse Bosbrandweer Comité') until around 1978 to detect forest and heath fires.
+It was restored in 1989 on the initiative of a foundation created especially for this purpose.

-This 34m high fire tower was used from 1949 to 1978 to signal fire on the moor or in the forest.
-A fireman was able to alert the local fire brigade via a telephone line that had been laid out.
+This 34m high fire tower was used from 1949 to 1978 to signal fire on the heath or in the forest.
+A fire watchman could warn the local fire brigade via a telephone line.
 Alarm!
 Fire!
-The tower became superfluous after the arrival of reconnaissance planes.
+The tower became redundant after the arrival of reconnaissance aircraft.
 Most fire towers have disappeared from the Veluwe.
 But the Rozendaalse Veld Brandtoren Foundation saved this copy from demolition and had it restored.
-You can climb the fire tower until the first turn.
-On clear days, the view reaches to the west as far as Ede; in the north, Deventer appears on the horizon.
+You can climb the fire tower until the first walk.
+On clear days the view in the west reaches as far as Ede; Deventer appears on the horizon in the north.

 Continued route: